jyidiego/raxcloud_queue_demo/README.md

     docker run -d raxcloud/raxcloud-queue-demo /usr/bin/python <home directory>/client.py -u <username> -k <apikey>

+Here username and apikey are available in the mycloud.rackspace.com accounts link.
 The producer just posts a message at a fixed rate of time.
 The client claims and deletes a message at a fixed rate of time.
+You can run get_stats.py to see what the queue status is.
+This assumes that you use the same queue name for all of these scripts.